IsaacLance/422group7/README.md

 Pop up a window labeled "Dialog", it shows all events for that day.

-delete an event by click the dot
+delete an event by click the dot and click the "delete" button

 For more details:

 ### To edit evetns on a given day:
-On the home page,
+On the same day event page, click "edit" button to edit events

+For more details:

 ## Running the tests
 We have provided two tests to test the functionality of the calendar application.